- Top 5 things to do when you have to introduce yourself in an interview

 A job description provides you with the skills required to get the job done.

-You can go through the provided skills and match yours with it when preparing for a job interview to introduce yourself in an interview.
+You can go through the provided skills and match yours with it when preparing your introduction for interview.

 In case you find yourself lacking a skill or two, you can pick up on it through online courses.